agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 * in the homework, we don't speak about dollars but just ratios, it's like investing a total of $1
 * calculate each investment's and the portfolio's cumulative returns
 * from that portfolio's cumulative return, calculate the portfolio's daily returns
-* From there, the necessary statistics
+* From there, compute the necessary statistics

 ## Interview with Tom Sosnoff